 I typically exfoliate twice a week, but you should follow a schedule that is best for you and your skin.

 A toner can help to remove any leftover traces of dirt and makeup.
 People with oily skin or those prone to acne can especially benefit from using a toner.

-Our skin is naturally acidic.
-During the cleansing process, that balance is thrown off.
-Your skin will naturally produce more oil to try and restore that balance which of course results in oily skin.
-Applying toner helps to restore the pH balance of your skin after cleansing.
+Our skin is naturally acidic, and during the cleansing process that balance is thrown off.
+Applying a toner after cleansing helps to restore the pH balance of your skin.

 Lastly, you want to make sure that you properly moisturize.
 You should incorporate a moisturizer into your skincare routine as early as your twenties.